LLZ-2: Roze Island

 “What are you looking at me for?”
 Lukman feel offended, but the room know he is the star of the hour.

 Being a harlot happens to be the oldest profession within our history, predating the historic era.
 Profits taken from lonely men was used to create hospitals, roads, streetlights, and even schools.
-Without exaggeration, they were the backbone of society, primarily being the one who made the cash flow, flowing.
-It’s not uncommon to see a town becoming cities because several beautiful women worked hard investing in their futures.
+Without exaggeration, they were the backbone of society, the one who made the cash flow, flowing.
+It’s not uncommon to see a town becoming cities because a group of beautiful women worked hard investing in their futures.

-Even before The Feds stepped foot, the indigenous people of Roze saw it as just another job.
+The indigenous people saw it as just another job, even after The Feds took control of the island.
 There were no prejudice, unlike the other large nations.
 Successful establishments were treated as an industry, pumping out talented and gifted women into the workforce.
-These companies influences even The Feds, exempting them from regular taxations, creating their own code and laws to benefits their industry.
+These companies has influence over everyone including The Feds.
+They started exempting “entertainment” businesses from regular taxations, creating their own code and laws to benefit the industry.

 Franchises, knock offs, and spiritual successors popped up, populating the once empty lot into a hub of lust seekers.
 Although each store will cater to their own niche, there is a template for their business.
 Not out of regulation, but from a simple economical practicalities.

-The practice is called “twin-job” system.
+The practice is called the “twin-job” system.
 A system so old, it became an unwritten rule rather than a proper business plan.
-It started from business owner noticing the lack of customers when they were working their jobs.
-The cash flows always decreases on days when businesses opens up, because no one had the time to entertain themselves while working.
-To increase revenue, the store owners made the genius move to create a working system for their vacant employees.
+It started from an observation, an owner noticing the lack of customers during daytime.
+The cash flows always decreases on days when offices opens up, because no one had the time to entertain themselves while working.
+To increase revenue, the store owners made the genius move to create a working system for vacant employees.
 They decided to open up a restaurant, coffee shops, bakeries, and employed their already beautiful girls to work.

 It became a popular mode of working, where the workers do night and day shifts interchangeably.
-This resulted in a demystification of sex-workers for tourists simply by making them interactable within a “safe for work” environment in the morning, and giving their proper services in the night.
-The business owners became happy, and the workers can develop their skill outside of their physical abilities.
+This resulted in a demystification of sex-workers for tourists simply by making them interactable within a “safe for work” environment in the morning, and giving their proper services at night.
+The cash flows in around the clock, and the workers can develop skills beside their physical abilities.

 Lukman is currently drinking his cup of tea, right outside a cafe.
 The evening sky is orange and the clouds is thinly distributed throughout.
 People passing by, minding their own business.
 Chirps of birds called out to their mate, even when the street is busy with activities.
 He is enjoying a book to pass the time, a romantic novel titled, “A Bench Outside”.
 A story of a photographer who likes to take pictures of couples on a bench in the park.
 The story ends beautifully to some, and horribly cliched to the others.
 Either way, this is the tenth time Lukman read the book.

 He had offloaded his suitcase at the hotel, and they decided to split off and rendezvous at Mirrors Palace later at night.
 Although Jackson did say he is going around the city with Hana, for old time sake.
-Lukman guesses that they had a history together, he thinks they’re a cute couple.
-A passage of conversation is being replayed in Lukman’s head.
-It happened when he was exchanging the hotel keys in the hotel’s lobby, behind him is Jackson and Hana making a conversation.
+Lukman guesses that they had a history together, what a cute couple, he thought.

 Lukman raised a part of his eyebrow upon hearing that name.
 Glasses Man, an elusive figure he had heard in passing.
 The grapevine does not know much of him, but The Agency speculated his connections with Milium’s officials.
 Lukman has a duty to report this upstairs, but there’s a part of him that wants to enjoy the vacation.
 He turned his brain around while quoting The Republic’s BEP—Business, Employment, and Practice—code number B25 paragraph 1: